PCSX2/pcsx2-net-www/docs/setup/dumping.md

 #### Figuring out the DVD drive location

 You will need to figure out the location of your DVD drive first.
-We will use `lsblk` for that
+We will use `lsblk` for that:

-- Open up a terminal and run the `lsblk -f` command.
+- Open a terminal and run the `lsblk -f` command.
-- This will show the list of all drivers that are recognized by Linux:
+- This will show the list of all drives that are recognized by Linux:
   <Image src={require("./img/lsblk.webp").default} />

 :::tip